Our Mission Statement

 April M. Shoemaker ~ Executive Secretary

 April is a native of Conshohocken and a graduate of Plymouth - Whitemarsh High School and Montgomery County Community College, where she received a degree in business.
-She has provided administrative support at the funeral home since 1995 and also assists in many different aspects of the business.
+She provides administrative support at the funeral homes and also assists in many different aspects of the business.
 Her years of experience in the business have helped her in comforting bereaved families.
 She has participated in yearly events such as the American Cancer Society’s Relay for Life and Alex’s Lemonade Stand to support cancer research and numerous fundraisers which benefit her community.
-She is a member of St. Mary's Church.
+She is a member of St. Philip Neri Church.